Norwood School of Industry

 Despite Kay's favourable impression of the improvements at Mr Aubin's school, he still retained fundamental objections to the use of private contractors and continued to support the use of publicly run district schools.
 In fact, the Norwood School continued in operation until 1849 when the new Central London School District was formed from the London Unions of City of London, East London and St Saviour, with West London and St Martin's in the Field joining a little later.

 Initially, the School District's Board of Management acquired the Norwood site and after the making of alterations costing about £17,000, the school could accommodate 800 children.
 Mr Aubin was kept on as the school's superintendent, with his wife as matron, until his sudden death in November, 1860.

-In 1854, the school managers debated both extending the existing school, or transferring it to a larger site elsewhere.
+In 1854, the school managers debated both extending the existing school premises, or transferring it to a larger site elsewhere.
 They eventually decided on the latter course and a site was purchased at Hanwell.